Anfloe/hparamOptimization-CNN-TF/README.md

 # CIFAR-10 CNN Hyperparameter Search (Modernized)

 This notebook explores **hyperparameter tuning** for CNNs on **CIFAR-10**, comparing a simple **Sequential** model (Model A) and a **Functional** model with two branches (Model B).
-The search is now done with a **custom random-search loop** (no scikit-learn wrappers), and training uses a robust callback recipe (EarlyStopping, ReduceLROnPlateau, checkpointing).
+The search is done with a **custom random-search loop**, and training uses a robust callback recipe (EarlyStopping, ReduceLROnPlateau, checkpointing).

 ---